Big Ten Football Odds & Betting Tips: Buckeyes Still The Favorite

 It doesn’t help that they’ve beaten the Buckeyes just three times this century.
 Tread lightly in futures betting when it comes to the Maize and Blue.

-Implemented for the 2011 season after the conference expanded to 12 teams with the addition of Nebraska, the Big 10 Championship played in Indianapolis has become a fixture on the college football calendar.
+Implemented for the 2011 season after the conference expanded to 12 teams with the addition of Nebraska, the Big Ten Championship played in Indianapolis has become a fixture on the college football calendar.

 It matches the winners of the league’s East and West divisions, which replaced the non-geographic (and confusing) Legends and Leaders after Maryland and Rutgers joined in 2014.
-Underdogs won five of the first eight matchups with one push, while the game went over six times.
+Underdogs covered seven of the first 10 matchups with one push, while the game went over six times.

 Ohio State’s 59-0 rout of four-point favorite Wisconsin in 2014 marked the first shutout in Power 5 championship game history.